03 | When THE SYPTOMS DIDN’T FIT WITH SCIATICA

 RETURNING HOME RELEIVED BUT APPREHENSIVE

+After the first hospital visit, I left with a diagnosis of sciatica and was awaiting an outpatient appointment with a physiotherapist to establish a treatment plan.
+I was prescribed pain relief medication, and there was some relief that the physio seemed confident in the diagnosis despite what felt like serious symptoms.
 I’d never had sciatica before, and it sounded like a common condition that should be relatively straightforward to treat.
 However, looking back, leaving the hospital in a wheelchair probably should have been a bigger red flag.
 Deep down, something didn’t feel right.
-The symptoms I was experiencing went far beyond what I understood sciatica to be, but I felt I had to trust the medical professionals as they I assumed would have seen hundreds of cases and I had no relevant knowledge to suggest they would be wrong.
+The symptoms I was experiencing went far beyond what I understood sciatica to be.

 On the very first morning after leaving hospital, I had managed to get downstairs and used the zimmer frame to make my way into the living room.
 But as soon as I got there, I suffered another sudden backward fall.
 It was frightening — my body simply stiffened without warning and I went straight back.